 101-102.
 ELEMENTARY GERMAN.
 This course is designed for the elementary development of the basic knowledge of German grammar, skills of reading, and the writing, speaking and understanding of German within the limitation of elementary requirements.
-Two one-hour laboratory periods per week in addition to the regular class periods are required.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
 Credit, six hours.

 201-202.
 INTERMEDIATE GERMAN.
 A review of grammar on the intermediate level and an introduction to original samples of German literature.
 Development of conversational skills and written practice are stressed.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
 Prerequisites: German 101-102 or the satisfactory completion of a standard examination covering Elementary German.
 Credit, six hours.